Nahelam/PS2-Game-Mods/Burnout Revenge/Single Event Mod/PS2/README.md

 - Enable the **Mastercode** and the **Single Event Mod code**
 - Profit

+If you're already using a different Mastercode I recommend using the one listed here instead, replacing it won't break your other cheats.

 ## Codes

 | Region | Mastercode | Single Event Mod code